atomify/atomify/README.md

 **opts.server.lr** - Enables live-reload support by injecting the live-reload script into any HTML pages served.
 Supports the following sub-properties.

+ * sync: Use BrowserSync.
+Aliased as s.
+If provided as an object will be used as the [ghostMode](https://github.com/shakyShane/browser-sync/wiki/options#ghostmode) option for BrowserSync.
  * port: Port for Live Reload server to run on.
 Default: 35729
  * patterns: Globbing patterns to pass to [gaze](https://www.npmjs.org/package/gaze) for watching.
 Default: ['\*.html', '\*.js', '\*.css'] relative to process.cwd()
  * quiet: Suppress file change notifications on the command line.
 Default: false
+ * verbose: Log BrowserSync's debugInfo to the console.
+Default: false

+**opts.server.sync** - Shortcut for live reload with browser sync.
+Aliased as s.

 **opts.server.st** - Options to pass to [st](https://www.npmjs.org/package/st) static file server, which is what serves all non-entry/alias requests.